NikhilKDhande/CountryList/README-template.md

 ### What I learned

-I learn hot to make to different type of navigation for big and small screen whti the help of media quary.
+In this project I learn how to interact with the API calls and represent the data in the usefull way.
+I also learn about the react router.

 ### Continued development